wildonion/gem/core/xbot/README.md

 step 1. deploy the docker container of `xbot` server

-step 2. setup DNS record for `https://api.xbot.conse.app` in DNS panel
+step 2. setup DNS record for `https://api.xbot.conse.app` in DNS panel to points where the xbot code is hosted

 step 3. configure nginx reverse proxy for above subdomain to point to the docker container on the VPS